jharwell/sierra/docs/src/plugins/devguide.rst

 override some aspect of functionality for a built-in SIERRA plugin, create a new plugin with a new name, and use that.

+Furthermore, plugin names have the same constraints as python package names.
+E.g., no dots, so ``foo.bar`` is not a valid plugin name.

 .. _plugins/devguide/schemas:

 Schemas